 3) Liquid, pasteurized dairy - firstly, we are designed to drink human milk, and only when we are infants.
 Secondly, we are designed to drink raw milk, with enzyme and healthy bacterial activity, etc… Pasteurization destroys some pathogens but also destroys enzymes and kills off beneficial bacteria present as well as other micronutrients present in raw milk, including decreasing the solubility of the calcium present.
 This is not surprising due to the heat-lability of many proteins.
 Importantly, the diet of the milk producing cow needs to be considered.
 If that cow is consuming grass as it is designed to do, then the milk fats are healthy, whereas if the animal is consuming grains, which it is not designed to eat, then it is often sick and requires antibiotics, so the combination of pesticides, GMO grains and the pro inflammatory fats from the seed oils lead to dirty milk fats, which.
 If you can find a clean milk source raw or pasteurized, then use it if you like and don’t be afraid to go full fat dairy in that case.
 Of course, raw milk is currently illegal in North America, although, it’s the norm in other countries.
 I would never suggest that the current food system with mass produced dairy shift to raw production, as that would be crazy, however, if the food system shifts to more local producers (once again) and you are able to legally acquire it from a local farmer’s cow, then GO FOR IT!

 4) Fruits & Vegetable juices - specifically, I’m talking about store bought ones that are not labeled as raw.
 North American food safety protocols dictate that any fluid sold in stores that was once living has to be pasteurized including dairy and fruit & vegetable juices.
 The problem is that many of the protective benefits that are known about fruits and vegetables are believed to be eliminated be pastuerization due to the high heat.
-That would explain, why studies have shown that people who consume whole fruits and vegetables live longer & are healthier overall, but these benefits are not present in store bought juices because of the heating
+That would explain, why studies have shown that people who consume whole fruits and vegetables live longer & are healthier overall, but these benefits are not present in store bought juices because of the heating.

 I hope that you are able to use this list to help you achieve your goals!